I’m S.E. Fleenor. I tell stories and help others tell theirs.

 Now I write, edit, coach, and instruct full-time, bringing my lifetime love affair with writing, editing, and publishing to bear on other people’s projects as well as my own.
 There are a lot of different hats I wear, but I wouldn’t have it any other way.
 And, the cross-pollination alone would be worth it.
 My writing helps me be a more compassionate and attentive editor.
 My editing makes me a more incisive and encouraging instructor.
 My workshops and editing work make my writing more precise and rooted in the theory of the written word.
 I’ve worked as a staff writer at a pop culture magazine, an article and essay editor at queer publications, a freelance editor helping authors elevate their books, a freelance writer publishing in the likes of The Independent, Vice, Electric Literature, and more, and a consultant, helping transform written materials and programs on behalf of others.

-If you’re working on a book, learn more about our editorial work and be in touch.
-If you have non-book editorial needs, including contributing editorial work on articles and essays, help with your internal or external messaging, or anything similar, learn more about what work I am available for.
-If you’re looking for a freelance writer or contracted project manager to help you with your projects, reach out!
+If you’re working on a book, learn more about my editorial offerings and be in touch.
+If you’re looking for a freelance writer, reach out!
 I’m also available for podcast appearances and a limited number of speaking or writing instruction engagements.

 What can I say?
 I’m living my dream.